 Our Board of Directors

-Richard has worked in the Mining Industry for almost 20 years, having been involved in both Safety and Business Improvement-related roles.
+Richard has worked in the Mining Industry for almost 25 years in both Safety and Business Improvement-related roles.

-Previous to this role, he has spent over 15 years working within the Nickel and Iron Ore sectors in WA.
-This included time with Leighton Mining, where his responsibilities were Risk Management and Health and Safety.
-His prior roles involved responsibilities with BHP Billiton Nickel West and Iron Ore, where he led their response to 5 workplace fatalities over an eight month period.
+Prior to this, he spent over 20 years working within the Nickel, Iron Ore and Gold sectors in WA.
+This included senior roles with Newmont Mining as the Director, Health, Safety & Security, Leighton Mining, where his responsibilities were Risk Management and Health and Safety and with BHP Nickel West and WA Iron Ore where he led the response to a Ministerial enquiry into their safety performance.

-Consequently, Richard has seen first-hand, the impact of workplace fatalities on families, friends, colleagues and businesses.
+Consequently, Richard has seen first-hand the impact of workplace events on families, friends, colleagues and businesses.

 Franko has worked in the Mining Industry for more than 20 years – commencing his employment as a Driller’s Off-sider in 1994.
 He has worked in various roles in the industry, specialising in Emergency Response, along with Risk & Sustainability Management.
 As a result, he has witnessed first-hand the impact of workplace incidents and understands how families and loved ones are affected, and need support, following a significant incident at work.